-- Each day the principal will announce birthday names after prayers. - Monthly birthdays will be displayed on the hall bulletin board. - Each month, birthdays will be celebrated in the classroom together.
+- Each day the principal will announce birthday names after prayers. - Student may come to school on their birthday in dress down attire. - Monthly birthdays will be displayed on the hall bulletin board. - Each month, birthdays will be celebrated in the classroom together.
 The classroom teacher will contact the homeroom mother to make arrangements with parents for a birthday treat, cupcakes, cookies, ice cream cups, treat bags, movie, popcorn, etc...
 (All items are to be store packaged, not homemade) The celebration will remain within the classroom no extras needed to be distributed to other rooms. - PreK 3, PreK4, & Kindergarten will celebrate the day of the birthday or as close as possible.